Understanding the Suicide Clause in Life Insurance

 Group life insurance policies offered through employers often lack suicide exclusion clauses entirely or provide immediate coverage.
 This makes group life insurance an important consideration for those with mental health concerns, though coverage amounts are typically lower than individual policies.

 Guaranteed issue policies, which accept applicants without medical exams, may have longer waiting periods.
-Some guaranteed issue life insurance policies use graded death benefit periods of 2-3 years for all causes of death, not just suicide.
+Some guaranteed issue life insurance plans use graded death benefit periods of 2 to 3 years for all causes of death, not just suicide.

 State Variations in Suicide Clauses

-While most states follow the standard two-year suicide exclusion period, there are notable exceptions that can significantly impact coverage.
+While most states follow the standard two-year suicide exclusion period, several notable exceptions can significantly impact coverage.
 Understanding your state's specific requirements helps you know exactly what protection your policy provides.

 States with Shorter Exclusion Periods